Tick Tock – Your Time

 I was lucky enough to get two calls yesterday in a traditionally quiet week for me.
 Both calls ended up with a chat where we discussed them coming to my office.
 Those who read the posts here know I rarely if ever go out to meet prospects.

-This especially applies to how you protect your time and calendar.
+Process especially applies to how you protect your time and calendar.